nitharios/mouse-be-gone/README.md

 ## Purpose

-To see how good you are without your precious keyboard!
+To see how good you are without your precious mouse!

 ## Rules